lorenzopalloni/lorenzopalloni.github.io/content/posts/what-does-an-embedded-machine-learning-engineer-do.md

 I read the book "Making Embedded Systems" by Elicia White, I leverage a lot ChatGPT as a personal tutor, asking questions after questions about what I didn't know.
 I watched a lot of YouTube courses, from Miro Samek's

-More than one year ago, I dipped my toes in the Embedded Systems world.
-I was a Machine Learning Engineer, and I was working on developing and deploying machine learning models for Computer Vision applications working mostly in a Python programming language.
-I was fascinated by low-level programming and the idea of making real-world applications smarter.
-So, I decided to make a career shift and become an Embedded Machine Learning Engineer.
-It is May

 It is June 2024, and there is no unique definition of what an Embedded Machine Learning Engineer does.
 The field is still evolving, and the roles and responsibilities of an Embedded Machine Learning Engineer can vary widely depending on the organization and the specific project.
 I had to write my own job description for my current role, and I thought it would be helpful to share it with others who are interested in this field.